ekramteyeb/todo-app-api/README.md

 - POSTMAN(preferable)

 - postgres , or mysql database (should be configured in .env file), start it in your local machine and should be connected it to the application.
 Configuring (DB_) fields in .env file would be enough to connect to database.

+## Steps to Run the app in your local machin:

 * clone from repo and save it
 * move to the root directory ie. todo-app